mensinda/mesonCMakeBuilder/Readme.md

-# Meson CMake build warpper
+# Meson CMake build wrapper

 This repository is meant to demonstrate the reliability of the CMake subprojects implementation in meson.
 Actually building CMake with